MohideenSheikSulaiman/SwiftConnect/Usage.md

 Assuming your request requires only one parameter you may return one of these for the parameters property.

-The query type will append the parameter to url query components whereas the path parameter will look for the specified key in the URL and replace it with the specified value, I.E if you pass Parameter.path(key: "id", value: "123") for the parameters (as in the example above) Connect will look for {id} in the Endpoint and replace it with 123
+The query type will append the parameter to url query components whereas the path parameter will look for the specified key in the URL and replace it with the specified value, I.E if you pass Parameter.path(key: "id", value: "123") for the parameters (as in the example above) SwiftConnect will look for {id} in the Endpoint and replace it with 123

 **You must make sure you match the path parameters key with their respective values in the URL**